hongweilibran/BraSyn/README.md

 Please note that after synthesizing the missing one, you **DO NOT need to copy** the other three files to the output folder.
 Please check the end of the Python script.
 Afterward, we will do automated segmentation based on the four modalities (three real images + one fake image).

-**DO NOT add any suffixes, such as '-synthetic.nii.gz' to the output.**
+**Please, DO NOT add any suffixes, such as '-synthetic.nii.gz' to the output.**

 ### Performing segmentation using the synthetic image as a part of the input